 Ayeisha Thomas-Smith is Training Organiser at the New Economy Organisers Network, and has lead on designing and developing Movement Builders over 2017.
 She has previously worked on political strategy and campaigns with Compass, on peace and dialogue in Israel/Palestine with the Oxford Research Group, and coordinated campaigns and project around migration.
 Ayeisha is a black feminist committed to thinking through what it takes to build resilient, effective social movements to make change happen and centres anti-oppression, decoloniality and intersectionality in her approach to training.
 She also teaches a Basic Beyonce dance class – all levels welcome!

 Who is it for?

-As well as being developed collaboratively with Momentum trainers in the US, NEON’s Movement Builders programme has an advisory group comprised of representatives from Cosecha, Take Back the City, Hope Not Hate, Sisters Uncut, Oxford University, University of East London, 350.org, Public Interest Research Centre and the National Union of Teachers.
-The programme is also supported by partners and stakeholders from Podemos, 15M, Campaign Bootcamp, Migrants Rights Network, and Sum of Us.
+As well as being developed collaboratively with Momentum and Movement Ecology trainers from the AYNI Institute in the US, NEON’s Movement Builders programme has an advisory group comprised of representatives from Cosecha, Take Back the City, Hope Not Hate, Sisters Uncut, Oxford University, University of East London, 350.org, Public Interest Research Centre, Momentum UK and the National Union of Teachers.
+The programme is also supported by partners and stakeholders from Podemos, Movimiento 15M, Campaign Bootcamp, Migrants Rights Network, and Sum of Us.